Alfresco/tutorials/docs/contract-management/connect-to-app.md

 <br />

-Next you will see your hub from where you can manage your account and access your site under “Sites”.
+Once logged in you will see your hub from where you can manage your account and access your site under “Sites”.

 <br />